dragonwocky/documentative/README.md

 > ❗ not recommended unless for testing purposes
 > \- especially if serving a larger directory,
-> as it will re-read the entire directory to serve
+> as it will re-read the entire directory for
-> every single file.
+> every file serve.

 ## cli